aghris/Monuments-Recognition/README.md

 # Folder 1: Data

-It contains 5 subfolders, each represent a specific monument, i choosed to work with:
+It contains 5 subfolders, each represents a specific monument, i choosed to work with:
 * Big Ben ;
 * Taj Mahal ;
 * Eiffel Tower ;